MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/physical-network-requirements.md

 ### Standard: IEEE 802.1AB

 Ethernet switches must comply with the IEEE 802.1AB specification that defines the Link Layer Discovery Protocol (LLDP).
-LLDP is required for Azure Stack HCI and enables troubleshooting of physical networking configurations.
+LLDP is required for Azure Stack HCI to enable troubleshooting of physical networking configurations.

 Configuration of the LLDP Type-Length-Values (TLVs) must be dynamically enabled.
 Switches must not require additional configuration beyond enablement of a specific TLV.
-For example, enabling 802.1 Subtype 3 should automatically advertise all VLANs available on switch ports.
+For example, enabling 802.1 Subtype 3 should automatically advertise all VLANs available on the switch ports.

 ### Custom TLV requirements

-LLDP allows organizations to define and encode their own custom TLVs.
+LLDP allows organizations to define their own custom TLVs.
 These are called Organizationally Specific TLVs.
 All Organizationally Specific TLVs start with an LLDP TLV Type value of 127.
-The following table shows which Organizationally Specific Custom TLV (TLV Type 127) subtypes are required:
+The following table shows which Organizationally Specific Custom TLV (TLV Type 127) subtypes are required by Azure Stack HCI OS version:

+> [!IMPORTANT]
+> Later OS versions may define additional TLV requirements

 |Version required|Organization|TLV Subtype|
 |-----|-----|-----|